holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 To avoid the requirement that a user needs to provide annual crop yields going back to 1985 (or the specified start year, if different) for each field on the farm, the model will use default year- and crop-specific yield data from *Statistics Canada* (where available).
 Changes in crop yield affect various model outputs, including soil carbon sequestration rates and soil N<sub>2</sub>O emissions.
 The following steps demonstrate how adjusting the crop yield affects the above- and below-ground carbon inputs to the soil.

-We will adjust this grid so that we can view the above-ground and below-ground carbon inputs for our wheat field and then we will adjust the crop yield for one specific year.
+We will adjust this grid so that we can view the above-ground and below-ground carbon inputs for our **Wheat & Hairy Vetch** field and then we will adjust the crop yield for one specific year.

-1. We will set a filter on the first column named **'Field name'** so that we only display information for our **'Wheat and hairy vetch field'**.
+1. We will set a filter on the first column named **'Field name'** so that we only display information for our current **Wheat and hairy vetch** field.
 Beside the column heading, click the **'funnel'** icon to set a filter.
 Check the box beside **'Wheat & hairy vetch'**.

 2. On the far left of this screen, click the **"Enable Columns"** sidebar (located near the “Field name” column).